 Developed over 20 years ago, crowdfunding has matured into a go-to method for those looking to get their ideas off the ground.
 No longer are dreamers, developers, and go-getters stymied by limited capital or resources.
 Crowdfunding has brought to life countless projects and businesses, from watches to beehives to Foundr’s own coffee table book.

-Over the years, Foundr has talked to many crowdfunding pros and compiled their best advice for you.
+Over the years, Foundr has talked to many crowdfunding pros and compiled their best advice for you on how to get crowdfunding.
 Now in shiny infographic form!

 Want to display this infographic on your site?

 Embed this infographic into your website pages by copying and pasting the code below: